Company officers’ remuneration and interests

-In addition, on 5 February 2014 the Company entered into a services agreement with YTSeuropaconsultants, of which Mr de Silguy is the sole shareholder.
+In addition, on 5 February 2014 the Company had entered into a services agreement with YTSeuropaconsultants, of which Mr de Silguy is sole shareholder.
 This agreement was authorised by the Board and approved by the Shareholders’ General Meeting of 15 April 2014 (Twelfth resolution).

-Finally, it should be noted that Mr de Silguy has received a pension paid by the Company since 30 April 2010.
-VINCI’s commitment under this pension totalled €8,745,538 at 31 December 2016.
+Lastly, it should be noted that Mr de Silguy has received a pension paid by the Company since 30 April 2010.
+VINCI’s commitment under this pension totalled €7,576,525 at 31 December 2018.
 Mr de Silguy also has the use of a company car.

 Principles and rules for the payment of Directors’ fees

-The Shareholders’ General Meeting of 14 April 2015 set the aggregate amount of Directors’ fees at €1,150,000 for each financial year, starting on 1 January 2015.
+The Shareholders’ General Meeting of 20 April 2017 had set the aggregate amount of Directors’ fees at €1,400,000 for each financial year, starting on 1 January 2017.

 - the Chairman and Chief Executive Officer receives no Directors’ fees from the Company;

-Directors’ fees and other remuneration due and/or paid to non-executive company officers in 2016
+Directors’ fees and other remuneration due and/or paid to non-executive company officers in 2018

-The total amount of Directors’ fees paid in 2016 by the Company (for the second half of 2015 and the first half of 2016) amounted to €1,034,500.
-Some company officers also received Directors’ fees in 2016 from companies controlled by VINCI.
+The total amount of Directors’ fees paid in 2018 by the Company (for the second half of 2017 and the first half of 2018) amounted to €1,233,750.
+Some company officers also received Directors’ fees in 2018 from companies controlled by VINCI.

-The total amount of Directors’ fees payable by VINCI in respect of 2016 was €963,500.
+The total amount of Directors’ fees payable by VINCI in respect of 2018 was €1,214,584.